aerovolts/python-scripts/README.md

 # Python-Scripts

 This is a central repository for miscellaneous python scripts I have written, and will write, over time that don't merit their own repository.
+Explanations for each script inside this repository are listed below.

-Unless otherwise noted, scripts are written in Python 3.
+These scripts are all written and tested in Python 3 (as reflected by the shebang line at the top of each file).

-# Scripts
+## degrees_converter.py

-Explanations for each script inside this repository are listed under each sub-heading.
+This simple script automates the conversion of Decimal Degrees and Degrees Minutes Seconds.
+Prompts are

 ## md5bot.py